OpenClassrooms/ServiceProxy/README.md

 There is two types of interceptors:
 #### Prefix interceptors :
 Interceptors that are called before the method execution, they must implement `OpenClassrooms\ServiceProxy\Interceptor\Contract\PrefixInterceptor`
-Two methods are called:
+Three methods are called:
 - `prefix` : called before the method execution.
 Should return instance of `OpenClassrooms\ServiceProxy\Interceptor\Response\Response`.
 - `supportsPrefix` : called to know if the interceptor should be called, for example in the case of the cache interceptor, it will check that the method has the `@Cache` annotation.
 - `getPrefixPriority` : called to know the priority of the interceptor, the higher the priority, the earlier the interceptor will be called.

 #### Suffix interceptors :
 Interceptors that are called after the method execution, even if an exception is thrown, they must implement `OpenClassrooms\ServiceProxy\Interceptor\Contract\SuffixInterceptor`
-Two methods are called:
+Three methods are called:
 - `suffix` : called after the method execution even if an exception is thrown. should return instance of `OpenClassrooms\ServiceProxy\Interceptor\Response\Response`.
 - `supportsSuffix` : called to know if the interceptor should be called, for example in the case of the cache interceptor, it will check that the method has the `@Cache` annotation.